BuckarewBanzai/MML2-Toolkit/README.md

 Game patched successfully!
 ```

-If everything works when you launch dash2.exe a console will appear that says "HyperShell v0.1".
+If everything works when you launch dash2.exe a console will appear that says "DASH2 v0." with data about your graphics card and zenny count.
 You can now execute code in the games process.
 You can restore dash2.exe back to default by running:

 ```
 python dash-patcher.py unpatch